alexarmenciu/dotnetinterviewproject/README.md

+# Dotnet Interview Project

+Overview: All requirements, plus the additional nice to have features, have been implemented in this project.
+The README file describes how to run the project, including database migrations and Docker setup.

 ## Running Database Migrations

 You can apply pending Entity Framework Core migrations to your database using the following commands from the `/API/` folder (same for both Windows and Linux/macOS).
 The project includes an initial migration FirstCreate.